-The primary target audience of the Hope and Health Initiative is Aboriginal children and youth, including those that are living in foster care, referred to as “Children in Care” or “CIC’s.
-Aboriginal children and youth are the most vulnerable members of Canadian society, impacted by multiple challenging social determinants of health which result in them being over-represented in foster care, at higher risk for suicide, addiction and domestic violence.
+The primary target audience of the Hope and Health Initiative is Indigenous children and youth, including those that are living in foster care, referred to as “Children in Care” or “CIC’s.
+Indigenous children and youth are the most vulnerable members of Canadian society, impacted by multiple challenging social determinants of health which result in them being over-represented in foster care, at higher risk for suicide, addiction and domestic violence.

 References and Background Information: